UoM-ResPlat-DevOps/SpartanRegEx/Lessons/Lesson_1.md

 -- *Slide* --
 # Part 1: What Are Regular Expressions?
 * Regular Expressions ("RegEx") are a general pattern notations that provides the means for efficient and effective text processing.
 * Major initial formal development by Stephen Cole Kleene as a mathematical "Regular Language" in 1951, located as a Type-3 grammar in Chomsky's 1956 hierarchy.
+RegExes are "not quite" the same as "RegLang", but are related.
 * First major computational use was in 1968 with pattern matching in the QED text editor and, independently in the same year, in compiler design.
 The regular expression system in QED was ported to `ed` in 1969.
 * Main tools for regular expressions are `grep` (1974), `sed` (1974), `awk` (1977), and `perl` (1987).
 -- *Slide End* --